About Moms Against Poverty

 In Nepal, one in four people lives below the poverty line surviving on less than fifty cents a day, while three percent of children die before the age of five.
 The ongoing poverty crisis coupled with the coronavirus pandemic has gravely impacted and hurt Nepal, amongst other countries.
 Alongside these hardships, Nepal is considered one of the poorest countries in the world with common conditions such as malnutrition and other diseases.

-Thankfully, in collaboration with Sunsar Maya, MAP worked to provide during the pandemic and beyond:
+Thankfully, in collaboration with Sunsar Maya, Moms Against Poverty worked to provide during the pandemic and beyond:

 This past year, we have seen a great impact on our efforts in Nepal and we plan to expand and make our programs more accessible for these disadvantaged people within the country.